chase-seibert/blog/_posts/2021-04-26-google-sheets-for-managers.md

 When a range of cells is selected, there is a box handle in the lower right of the range that you can use to copy the formula to other cells.
 This is mostly used to “fill in” the rest of a column (or occasionally a row) with the same formula.

 *Note: you can quickly fill the rest of a column with a given formula by holding down* `COMMAND` (on a Mac) *and double-clicking on the copy formula box handle.
-Alternatively, you can script this with* [ARRAYFORMULA](https://www.benlcollins.com/formula-examples/array-formulas-forms/).
+Alternatively, you can script this with [ARRAYFORMULA](https://www.benlcollins.com/formula-examples/array-formulas-forms/).
+This is especially useful if you want to automatically apply the formula to new rows in the sheet.*

+Array formulas should reference entire columns, for example: `=ARRAYFORMULA(YEAR(C2:C))`

 When copying a formula, it’s often useful to keep either the source column number or source row number (or both) fixed.
 For example, if you are a value in one specific cell, such as the dollar cost average per engineer, you may want to reference that value in another formula.
 In this case, you would use an absolute reference like `$A$1`, which would always point to `A1`, no matter where you copied the formula.